 Why Visit Basel-Mulhouse?

 Basel, located in northern Switzerland, is a prime location for exploring the beautiful Rhine region as it sits astride the mighty river.
 In August, watch – or join – thousands of swimmers as they jump in for the annual Rheinschwimmen.
 Filled with galleries, handsome architecture and a great line-up of festivals, including February’s Fasnacht, Basel has something to offer travellers all year round.
 Here’s a fun fact: Basel is the home of tennis pro Roger Federer.
 The city also hosts an international indoor men’s tennis competition every October.

 Basel’s prime location near the border means that visitors will likely have the opportunity to visit two additional countries, France and Germany, during their trip if they so desire.
 It’s easy to get to both Mulhouse, France and Freiburg, Germany from Basel; cars, buses and trains all are great travel options.
 Even if you don’t want to travel that far, you can still visit France or Germany as some of the city’s suburbs are in a different country.

 Don't Forget Before you Fly

 British citizens do not need a visa for travel to Switzerland, France or Germany.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
 Your passport only needs to be valid for the length of your stay; it does not need to be valid beyond the duration of your stay.
-In addition to medical and travel insurance, British travellers are entitled to state medical treatment if carrying a European Health Insurance Card (EHIC).
 The currency in Switzerland is the franc, while France and Germany both use the euro.
 Credit cards are widely accepted, and there are plenty of ATMs.